How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • Post Purchase Behavior

-Without going into details of the buyer decision process & SEO, let’s figure out how we can leverage the model for getting content topics.
+Without going into details of the buyer decision process and SEO, let’s figure out how we can leverage the model to generate content topics.

 Example: